Burglary

 If the dwelling was occupied when the alleged burglary took place, then it’s considered a “first degree burglary,” which has different sentencing guidelines.
 If there was no one in the dwelling when the burglary occurred, it’s classified as a second degree burglary.

-What the Prosecution Needs to Prove
+Understanding What the Prosecution Must Prove

 Burglary includes two crimes in its definition: breaking & entering and theft.
 Without proof of an intent to commit a crime, the prosecution would only be able to charge a defendant with breaking and entering—a less-serious offense.
 In some cases, intent to commit theft would be presumed, but a skilled defense attorney might be able to argue an intent other than theft, sparing the defendant months of prison time.